smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Cross Join.md

 ---

-In order to mimic a LEFT OUTER JOIN using a CROSS JOIN, you will need to incorporate SET operators (UNION) and an anti-join (NOT EXISTS).
+In order to simulate a LEFT OUTER JOIN using a CROSS JOIN, you will need to incorporate SET operators (UNION) and an anti-join (NOT EXISTS).

 ```sql
 SELECT  a.ID,